OutSystems/docs-product/src/integration-with-systems/external-database/integrate-external-db-ib.md

     * You're integrating with MongoDB.

-* [**Request a new connection 3**](#option-3): If you need a new connection to a relational database but don't have the required permissions, you can **request a new connection**.
+* [**Request a new connection**](#option-3): If you need a new connection to a relational database but don't have the required permissions, you can **request a new connection**.
 This option is only available for integrations with relational databases.

 #### Use an existing connection { #option-1 }